Beaumont Federal Criminal Defense Attorney Dr. Nick Oberheiden

 What You Need to Know About Federal Criminal Cases in Beaumont, Texas

 Beaumont, Texas is part of the Southern District of Texas, which is one of 95 federal districts across the United States.
 The Southern District of Texas has a reputation for being particularly aggressive and resourceful making it more challenging than elsewhere to protect clients in FBI, DEA, IRS, and OIG cases.
 If you find yourself under investigation or have concerns about a federal case in Beaumont or throughout Jefferson County, you should immediately reach out to federal defense attorney Dr. Nick Oberheiden for a free and confidential consultation.
-Nick can be reached, including on weekends, on his cell phone at 866-Hire-Nick.
+Nick can be reached, including on weekends, on his cell phone at 888-680-1745.

 What Type of Cases Does the Government Investigate in Beaumont, Texas?